 Heating and cooling technicians, more specifically known as heating, air-conditioning and refrigeration technicians, install...

-Learn about trade school diploma programs that will help you become a heating mechanic.
+Learn about trade school diploma programs that can help you become a heating mechanic.
 Get information on courses,...

 - Cooling Designer: Job Description, Duties and Requirements